(210) 529-3000

 • Headache, dizziness, vertigo, or even nausea

 Injuries to soft tissues like ligaments, muscles, tendons, and other organs share many of the symptoms listed above.
-These injuries cannot be detected using x-rays, so even experienced medical professionals may initially miss them when more obvious injuries, like bone fractures, are already present.

 Psychological and Emotional Conditions